 Whistler is renowned worldwide as being one of the most exciting destinations for everything from skiing to bear spotting.
 Whistler boasts over 8,000 acres of terrain, 11 metres of annual snowfall and 37 lifts to transport revellers from one unforgettable experience.
 It really does offer a once-in-a-lifetime holiday.
-But with so much to choose from, how do you decide what to do during your Whistler trip?
+But with so many places in Whistler to choose from, how do you decide what to do during your next Whistler trip?
 This ultimate round-up of the most fantastic attractions and activities in the area will help you to choose.
-So if you’re thinking about booking a holiday in Canada, a trip to Whistler should be at the top of your itinerary.
+So, if you’re thinking about booking a holiday in Canada, a trip to Whistler should be at the top of your itinerary.

 As Lana from Planetware points out, “Great skiing has always been the backbone of Whistler’s success”.
 The mountains are known for being home to some of the most thrilling ski runs in the entire world, and for good reason.
 Lana says:

 “If you are here to ski, you won’t be disappointed.
 The terrain at Whistler Blackcomb is unbeatable, and the ski season is longer than any other resort in Canada.
 Weather off the Pacific brings heavy snowfalls and great powder days, but the resort does plenty of grooming, so you can find wonderful cruisers.”